shorepine/tulipcc/README.md

 The display we use is a 10.1" 1024 x 600 RGB dot clock color LCD with capacative touch support.

-Tulip's sound system is a full featured 64-voice synthesizer.
+Tulip's sound system is a full featured 32-voice synthesizer.
 We use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

 I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
 I'd love feedback, your own Tulip experiments or pull requests to improve the system.

 Tulip CC rev 4 supports:
 - 8.5MB of RAM
 - 8MB flash storage, as a filesystem accesible in Python
-- The [Alles](https://github.com/bwhitman/alles) 64-voice synthesizer engine running locally or as a control for an Alles mesh.
+- An [AMY](https://github.com/bwhitman/amy) 32-voice synthesizer engine running locally or as a wireless controller for an [Alles](https://github.com/bwhitman/alles) mesh.
 Tulip's synth supports additive oscillators, an excellent FM synthesis engine, samplers, karplus-strong, filters, and much more.
 - Text frame buffer layer, 128 x 50, with ANSI support for 256 colors, inverse, bold, underline, background color
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
-- A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically
+- A 1280x750 background frame buffer to draw arbitrary bitmaps to, or use as RAM, and which can scroll horizontally / vertically
 - WiFi, access http via Python requests or TCP / UDP sockets
 - Adjustable display clock and resolution, defaults to 30 FPS at 1024x600.
 - 256 colors
 - Can load PNGs from disk to set sprites or background, or generate bitmap data from code
 - Built in code and text editor
 - USB keyboard support
-- Capactive touch support (mouse on Tulip Desktop)
+- Capactive multi-touch support (mouse on Tulip Desktop)
 - MIDI input and output
-- 500mA power usage including display, at medium display brightness, can last for hours on USB battery pack
+- 500mA power usage including display, at medium display brightness, can last for hours on LiPo or USB battery pack

 ## Usage